codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 If you wish to perform migration of Docker images in a batch manner, you can also use the [migration script offered by Codefresh](https://github.com/codefresh-io/cfcr-migration).

+We also offer an automated way to locate all pipelines that still use the Codefresh registry.
+See our [tool for locating all pipelines](https://github.com/codefresh-io/cfcrmigration) that are affected by the Codefresh registry removal.